MiliasV/Kaggle-CMI/README.md

 * The pixels of each image are different for each device (same device, same pixels).

 ### Test Images
-* In the test set were captured with the same 10 camera models, but using a second device.
+* Pictures in the test set were captured with the same 10 camera models, but using a second device.
 * While the train data includes full images, the test data contains only single 512 x 512 pixel blocks cropped from the center of a single image taken with the device.
 * No two image blocks come from the same original image.
 * Half of the images in the test set have been altered.
 The image names indicate whether or not they were manipulated (\_manip) from the original or unaltered (\_unalt).